 Some people may find that last bit offputting, but for how this one works it is inevitable that they're always going to be chasing Facebook changes.

 Keeping that in mind, let's move on to the results of our initial testing!

 10% Conversion Rate From Facebook Group to Newsletter

 While I was dreaming of getting 1,000-2,000 newsletter subscribers every month, it should be obvious that not everyone is going to opt-in for extra content.
 A 100% conversion rate is simply not attainable for any opt-in and this is true for Group Leads as well.

-After the initial setup, we found we had a roughly 30% conversion rate from Facebook Group requests to newsletter sign-ups.
-At 1,000 member requests per month, that corresponds to 300 new newsletter subscribers.
-If our sign-up frequency holds at this current pace, which we have no reason to suspect why it would not, that could equate to 3,600 or more newsletter subscribers each year!
+After the initial setup, we found we had a roughly 30% conversion rate from Facebook Group requests to newsletter sign-ups and as our group started to grow even faster, it decreased to a respectable 10% conversion rate.
+At 2,000 member requests per month, that corresponds to 200 new newsletter subscribers.
+If our sign-up frequency holds at this current pace, which we have no reason to suspect why it would not, that could equate to 2,400 or more newsletter subscribers each year!